 Consider the home first

-This option can be explored although it is worth mentioning that there exists huge demand for assistance of this nature for the aged.
+This option can be explored although it is worth mentioning that there exists a huge demand for assistance of this nature for the aged.

 Factor in the costs